-Our school will closely follow any locally agreed procedure as set out by the Local Authority and/or Wirral Safeguarding Children Board's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.
+Our school will closely follow any locally agreed procedure as set out by the Local Authority and/or our Safeguarding Children Board's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.

-When a member of staff has concerns about a child they must report this to the Safeguarding lead; Mrs Clare Higgins (Headteacher) or our Deputy Headteacher; Mrs Paula Brás.
+When a member of staff has concerns about a child they must report this to the Safeguarding lead, Clare Higgins (HT).
 In the event that concerns are about a person becoming radicalised consideration will be given to using the Channel process.
 Checking with the safeguarding lead will utilise existing internal safeguarding processes.